Cagridgnn/Disleksi-Web-Duzenleyici/README.md

-# Dyslexia-extension v1.2
+# Disleksi-Web-Düzenleyici

-Dyslexia-extension is a Chrome extension designed to make websites easier to read for people with dyslexia.
+Disleksi-Web-Düzenleyici is a Chrome extension developed to improve web readability for individuals with dyslexia.
-It improves readability with font customization, spacing adjustments, full-page accessibility mode, and AI-powered text simplification.
+The extension modifies webpage typography and layout to create a more accessible and comfortable reading experience.

 ---

 ## ✨ Features

 - Dyslexia-friendly reading mode
-- Custom font styling
+- Adjustable font styling
-- Adjustable letter and line spacing
+- Improved line and letter spacing
 - Full-page readability enhancement
 - Right-click context menu support
 - AI-powered text simplification
-- One-click enable/disable system
+- Fast enable/disable system
-- Lightweight and fast
+- Lightweight and responsive

 ---